 RNIB Map for All allows blind and partially sighted people to be more independent when visiting a wide variety of buildings and venues, contributing to a more inclusive lifestyle.

-To use the hearing loop please turn your hearing aid to the T position.
-If you are having problems with the loop please just talk to one of our reception staff who will be able to help.
+To use the hearing loop, please turn your hearing aid to the T position.
+If you are experiencing problems, please speak to one of our reception team who will be able to help.

 These are available for use around the hospital, specifically to aid communication with hearing impaired people who have the T position on their hearing aid.